Leaders: EuroHealthNet and the National Institute for Health and Welfare Finland (THL)

 More specifically, we will:

-- Identify and describe good practices of intra- and inter-sectoral collaborations in European countries that aim to prevent or proactively manage chronic diseases, with a specific focus on empowering vulnerable or disadvantaged groups;
+- Identify and describe good practices from intra- and inter-sectoral collaborations in European countries that aim to prevent or proactively manage chronic diseases, with a specific focus on empowering vulnerable or disadvantaged groups;

 - Analyse the success factors and barriers for such collaborations;